Stacks Image 37842

 Is PRP right for you?

-PRP is a therapy that uses your own body’s resources to fight pain.
+PRP is a form of regenerative medicine that uses your own body’s resources to fight pain.
 It is a treatment that does not involve any artificial chemicals or drugs.

 Within your body you already have an important defense system in place.
 PRP helps to reinforce that system so that you can fight your pain naturally.